trvrb/dynamics-practical/README.md

 TMRCA | 24 Dec 2008 | 14 Feb 2009 | 22 March 2009

 Because [autocorrelation](http://en.wikipedia.org/wiki/Autocorrelation) exists been samples across the MCMC chain, our estimates of means and credible intervals have more variance than would be expected from the 1600 MCMC samples.
-This inflation of variance can be estimated based on the effective sample size (ESS), which gives the number of independ samples that would give the same variance as the observed autocorrelated samples.
+This inflation of variance can be estimated based on the effective sample size (ESS), which gives the number of independent samples that would give the same variance as the observed autocorrelated samples.

 In this case, we can see that some parameters have very little autocorrelation, for instance, kappa with an ESS of 1489.
 However, TMRCA has substantial autocorrelation (it's difficult to adjust without adjusting parameters in the MCMC), giving it an ESS of 87.